mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ##### Publishing this blog post

-When I asked Tony Abbott for permission to publish the post you are reading right now while neglecting your responsibilities, he said something like "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna do that, go for it!"
+When I asked Tony Abbott for permission to publish the post you are reading right now while neglecting your responsibilities, he said something like "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna do that, go for it"

 Look you gotta hand it to him.
 That's _exactly_ the right way to respond to a security issue!
 Back at the beginning, I was kinda worried that he might misunderstand, and think I was trying to hack him or something, and that I'd be instantly slam dunked into jail.
 But now you, a sweet and honourable blog post browser, get to learn the dangers of posting your boarding pass by the realest of real-world examples.